Share this publication

 It is speculated that the custom of masquerading originated in the 15th century influenced by Roman carnival celebrations that spread across Europe.
 Others say that it is a way to emulate God who is always present yet always concealed.

-On Purim everyone eats Haman’s ears which are the traditional food eaten during Purim.
-They are essentially triangular cookies with various fillings of chocolate or jam, dates, cheese or other various fillings called hamantash.
-The origin of this tradition is a mystery but probably comes from the old tradition of cutting of a criminal’s ears.
+On Purim everyone eats Hamantaschen Cookies which are the traditional food eaten during Purim and is as a reference to the villain of Purim, Haman.
+They are essentially triangular cookies with various fillings of chocolate or jam, dates, cheese or other various fillings.
+They say the reason that the cookie has a three-sided shape is due to the old legend that Haman wore a three-cornered hat.
+The origin of this tradition is a mystery but it is speculated that it probably comes from the old tradition of cutting off a criminal’s ears.

 Purim parades which are called Adloyada, and they occur all over Israel.
 But the biggest and the most famous Purim Parade occurs in Holon.
 The Adloyada in Holon, just south of Tel Aviv!
 The parade draws crowds of over 150,000 people.